 // public variable that can be set to LTouch or RTouch in the Unity Inspector public Controller controller; // returns a float of the Hand Trigger’s current state on the Oculus Touch controller // specified by the controller variable.
 OVRInput.Get(OVRInput.Axis1D.PrimaryHandTrigger, controller); // returns true if the primary button (“A” or “X”) is pressed on the Oculus Touch controller // specified by the controller variable.
 OVRInput.Get(OVRInput.Button.One, controller);

-This is convenient since it avoids the common pattern of if/else checks for Left/Right hand input mappings.
+This is convenient since it avoids the common pattern of if/else checks for left or right hand input mappings.

 The following diagrams illustrate common input mappings for Oculus Touch controllers.
-For more information on additional mappings that are available, refer to OVRInput in the Unity Scripting Reference.
+For more information on additional mappings that are available, refer to OVRInput in the Unity Scripting Reference guide.

-For a discussion of best practices, see User Input Best Practices in Oculus Best Practices.
+For a discussion of best practices, see User Input Best Practices.

-The raw mapping directly exposes the Oculus Go Controller.
-Note that this assumes a right-handed controller.
+The raw mapping directly exposes the Oculus Go controller.

 Note: This assumes a right-handed controller.